-Whether you're a student, a small business owner, or just someone who works with presentations—you don't always have a choice in the type of file you receive to work with.
-If you use Google Slides to create and update presentations, receiving presentation files in a non-Google Slides format doesn't have to slow you down.
+When you work with presentations you don't always have a choice in the type of file you receive to work with.
+If you create and update presentations with Google Slides, receiving presentation files in a non-Google Slides format doesn't have to slow you down.

-Google Slides can readily convert presentations in other formats to a Google Slides presentation format.
-That means that if you are asked to change or update a Microsoft PowerPoint presentation, for example, you can do it using Google Slides.
+Google Slides can convert presentations in other formats to a Google Slides presentation format.
+If you're asked to change or update a Microsoft PowerPoint presentation, you can do it using Google Slides.

-The conversion process is not difficult, but many Google Slides users may not realize it's available.
+The conversion process isn't hard, but many Google Slides users may not realize it's available.
 Or you may know it's available, but not know exactly how to go from PowerPoint to Google Slides.
 That's where this tutorial comes in.

-This tutorial explains in detail how to convert a PowerPoint presentation to a Google Slides presentation.
-You can review the quick video guide below, or read through the step-by-step written instructions.
-We'll also take a brief look at some of the best practices for importing PowerPoint files as well as provide tips on how to import other file types.
+This tutorial explains how to convert a PowerPoint presentation to a Google Slides presentation.
+Review the quick video guide below or read through the step-by-step written instructions.
+We'll also look at best practices for importing PowerPoint files and provide tips on how to import other file types.